About the Illinois Practice Tests

 How Many Questions are on the Illinois Written Test?

 The Illinois written knowledge test has 35 questions.
-15 questions address traffic signs and the remaining 20 will either be multiple-choice or true-false questions.
+15 questions address traffic signs and the remaining 20 will either be multiple-choice or true-false questions about rules and safe driving.
 You can miss no more than 7 questions.

-Each practice test at Driver’s Prep also has 35 questions, but the number of traffic signs may be more or less than 20.
+Each practice test at Driver’s Prep has 35 questions, but the number of questions about traffic signs varies (there can more than 15 questions – or less.)

 100 Sample Test